Drug & Alcohol Rehab in South Yorkshire or near South Yorkshire

 Struggling with both a mental health issue and an addiction at the same time makes it incredibly hard to recover and function in daily life.

-All of a sudden, holding down a job, socialising, looking after your dependents and managing your day to day life becomes incredibly difficult.
+All of a sudden, holding down a job, socialising, looking after your dependents and managing your day-to-day life becomes incredibly difficult.

 When someone’s mental health gets worse, their addiction tends to get worse too.